JulianAndresPrego/Dashboard-Energy-Consumption-vs-Global-Inflation/README.md

 The database also provides aggregate inflation for the global economy, advanced economies, and emerging and developing market economies, as well as global commodity price measures.
 In my case, I have only used the data on Energy CPI inflation.

+# Development of the work

+All this work was developed by connecting Grafana with MongoDB.
+The presentation demonstrates how this entire connection is set up and visualized.